lorensen/VTKExamples/src/Cxx/Points/PointOccupancy.md

 ### Description

+!!! warning
-'''NOTE: The classes used in this example require vtk 7.1 or later.'''
+    The classes used in this example require vtk 7.1 or later.